dockersamples/docker-swarm-visualizer/README.md

 # Docker Swarm Visualizer
 *** note ***
 _This only works with Docker Swarm Mode in Docker Engine 1.12.0 and later.
 It does not work with the separate Docker Swarm project_
 > Also this is a sample app meant for learning Docker.
 Running this app in production is insecure and should be avoided.
-If you want to run it in production you must take all security precautions, and in particular [https://docs.docker.com/engine/security/https/](Protect the Docker daemon socket) with SSL.
+If you want to run it in production you must take all security precautions, and in particular [Protect the Docker daemon socket](https://docs.docker.com/engine/security/https/) with SSL.

 This project was originally created by [Francisco Miranda](https://github.com/maroshii) for the 2015 DockerCon EU keynote.
 It was adapted to be used for the 2016 DockerCon US keynote showcasing [Docker swarm mode](https://docs.docker.com/engine/swarm/).
 Since then the community has generously contributed many updates.
 Thanks to all the contributors, and a special thanks to [@DovAmir](https://github.com/DovAmir) and [@alexellis](https://github.com/alexellis) for their big contributions.